dmajda/advent-of-code-2025/README.md

    This rule was a bit painful to adhere to, as I learned how best to do various things in Rust and as I saw solutions to the problems that were better than mine.
 But not adhering to it would have led to madness.

+   I broke this rule only in one case, when I added alternative solutions for the day 1 puzzle as part of a small experiment (see comments in the code for more details).

 ## Highlights